VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 > :information_source: Ubuntu Server is also possible and is almost the same flow.
 You can substitute that in if you wish, but some commands may need to be subtly different.
 It is only recommended if you are comfortable with linux and can figure those bits out yourself.

 - Start with a clean Raspberry Pi OS Lite install [download here](https://downloads.raspberrypi.org/raspios_lite_arm64_latest)
-  - If you are using an older pi, you may need to use [this image](https://downloads.raspberrypi.org/raspios_lite_armhf_latest) instead, as the one above is only for newer models
-  - If you want to have a desktop user interface, there is an additional section after the base install that will walk you through installing the XFCE Desktop Window Manager.
+  - If you want to have a desktop user interface, there is an additional section after the base install that will walk you through installing the XFCE Desktop Window Manager, or you can start with the full image.
 - You'll need to make sure you've got SSH access enabled (`sudo raspi-config` on the Raspberry Pi terminal to enable) before starting.

 These instructions assume the following: